f5devcentral/access-labs/class3/module4/lab01.rst

 Task 1 - Retrieve Group Membership Subsession Variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   ..note :: In order to implement fine-grained control the session variables that contain the data must be known.
+   .. note:: In order to implement fine-grained control the session variables that contain the data must be known.
 This first session shows you how to display the session variables and their values.

 #.
 From the Jumpbox desktop click on the **BIG-IP1** Putty icon